Meja Mwangi

-Meja Mwangi (born 27 December 1948) is a Kenyan writer.

-He has worked in the film industry, including in screenwriting, assistant directing, and casting.
+David Dominic Mwangi (27 December 1948 – 11 December 2025), known by his pen name, Meja Mwangi, was a Kenyan writer.
+Apart from writing books, he worked in the film industry, including in screenwriting, assistant directing, and casting.

-Biography
+Life and career

-Mwangi was born David Dominic Mwangi in Nanyuki, Kenya, and was educated at Nanyuki Secondary School, Kenyatta College, and briefly at the University of Leeds.
+Mwangi was born David Dominic Mwangi in Nanyuki, Colony and Protectorate of Kenya, and was educated at Nanyuki Secondary School, Kenyatta College, and briefly at the University of Leeds.
 He then worked for the French Broadcasting Corporation doing odd jobs and the British Council in Nairobi as Visual Aids Officer, before turning to writing full-time.
 He was Fellow in Writing at the University of Iowa (1975–76).

-After a prolonged period on the Kenyan and African publishing scene, Mwangi moved to the US after gaining international recognition and winning several awards.
+After a long tenure on Kenya's and Africa's publishing scene, Mwangi moved to the United States, having gained international recognition and won several awards.

 His best-known early work includes the novels Kill Me Quick (1973), Going Down River Road (1976), and The Cockroach Dance (1979), which illustrate the urban landscapes of Kenya, the struggle against poverty, and the AIDS epidemic.

+Mwangi died in Malindi, Kenya, on 11 December 2025, at the age of 76.
+(Note: The reference mentions his age upon death as 78, but this does not match the year of his birth, which makes him 76 upon death.)